-To configure the secondary ZEN as an SD-WAN interface member:
+To configure the primary ZEN as an SD-WAN interface member in the Overlay SD-WAN zone:

 - 1. Go to Network > SD-WAN Zones, and click Create New > SD-WAN Member.
 The New SD-WAN Member screen displays. - 2.
-Configure the Interface to be Zscaler-DC from the drop-down list.
+Configure the Interface to be Zscaler-SF from the drop-down list. - 3.
+Configure the SD-WAN Zone to be Overlay from the drop-down list.

-3. Configure the Cost to be 10.
-A higher Cost value indicates that this member is the secondary interface member, and is preferred less than a member with a lower Cost value when using the Lowest Cost (SLA) strategy.
+4. Configure the Cost to be 5.
+A lower Cost value indicates that this member is the primary interface member, and is preferred more than a member with a higher Cost value when using the Lowest Cost (SLA) strategy.